drupal-deconstructed/drupal-7-deconstructed/02-bootstrap.md

 Drupal's locking system allows us to create arbitrary locks on certain operations, to prevent race conditions and other bad things.
 If you're interested to read more about this, there is a very good [API page about it](https://api.drupal.org/api/drupal/includes!lock.inc/group/lock/7).

 The two lines of code here don't actually acquire any locks, they just initialize the locking system so that later code can use it.
-In fact, it's actually used in the very next section.
+In fact, it's actually used in the very next section, which is why it's initialized in this seemingly unrelated phase of the bootstrap process.

 ### Load variables from the database